 In both World Wars, many of the candidates were outstanding pupils, leaving school with prize honours, and as School and sports Captains.
 Many others did not win honours, but served and in many cases gave their lives.

-We will start with those names who will be included in this year’s Royal High School Remembrance video presentation, which is once again being shown as alternative to the services which took place prior to COVID.
+We will start with those names who were included in the 2021 Royal High School Remembrance video presentation, which was once again shown as alternative to the services which took place prior to COVID.
 The names include two School Captains, but also two young pupils who became victims of War

 James Lewis Gilmour

 James Lewis Gilmour was School Captain in 1938-1939, Captain of rugby and Games Champion in 1938-39, and joined the Royal Scots as a private in 1940, before accepting a commission in the Argyll and Sutherland Highlanders in 1941.
 He was engaged to be married late in 1941, then returned on leave in January 1941 to be married.
 He left almost immediately, his regiment being deployed to Egypt via the Cape, where he is recorded as being a visitor.
 As a lieutenant he was active in the El Alamein campaign, tragically being killed in action on 25th October, 1942, aged just 21.
 He kept a detailed scrapbook for most of his life, which affords us a very private view of his school, army and private life.
 Click here for an extended article.

 His epitaph surely has to be the beautiful poem engraved on his headstone in El Alamein: